sammcj/gollama/README.md

 Gollama is a Go-based client for Ollama for managing models.
 It provides a TUI for listing, sorting, selecting and deleting models and can link Ollama models to LM-Studio.

+The project started off as a rewrite of my [llamalink](https://smcleod.net/2024/03/llamalink-ollama-to-lm-studio-llm-model-linker/) project, but I decided to expand it to include more features and make it more user-friendly.

 ## Table of Contents

 - [Gollama](#gollama)